-- (i) 1.0% of the principal amount of such Note; and - (ii) the excess of:

-(1) the present value at such redemption date of the redemption price of such Note on October 30, 2013 (with such redemption prices being those described in the table under "- Optional Redemption") plus (B) all required remaining scheduled interest payments due on such Note through October 30, 2013 other than accrued interest to such redemption date, computed using a discount rate equal to the Treasury Rate plus 50 basis points per annum discounted on a semi-annual bond equivalent basis, over

-(2) the principal amount of such Note on such Redemption Date.
+- (i) 1.0% of the principal amount of such Note; and - (ii) the excess of: - (1) the present value at such redemption date of (A) the redemption price of such Note on (x) in the case of the 2018 Notes, April 30, 2013 and (y) in the case of the 2020 Notes, April 30, 2015 (with such redemption prices being those described in the applicable table under "- Optional Redemption") plus (B) all required remaining scheduled interest payments due on such Note through (x) in the case of the 2018 Notes, April 30, 2013 and (y) in the case of the 2020 Notes, April 30, 2015, other than accrued interest to such redemption date, computed using a discount rate equal to the Treasury Rate plus 50 basis points per annum discounted on a semi-annual bond equivalent basis, over - (2) the principal amount of such Note on such Redemption Date.

-"Management Fees" means the fees payable to CCI or any other Parent pursuant to the management and mutual services agreements between any Parent of CCO Holdings and/or Charter Communications Operating, LLC and between any Parent of CCO Holdings and other Restricted Subsidiaries of CCO Holdings and pursuant to the limited liability company agreements of certain Restricted Subsidiaries as such management, mutual services or limited liability company agreements exist on the Issue Date (or, if later, on the date any new Restricted Subsidiary is acquired or created), including any amendment or replacement thereof, provided, that any such new agreements or amendments or replacements of existin g agreements is not more disadvantageous to the holders of the Notes in any material respect than such management agreements existing on the Issue Date; and further provided, that such new, amended or replacement management agreements do not provide for percentage fees, taken together with fees under existing agreements, any higher than 3.5% of CCI's consolidated total revenues for the applicable payment period.
+"Management Fees" means the fees payable to CCI pursuant to the management and mutual services agreements between any Parent of CCO Holdings and/or Charter Communications Operating, LLC and between any Parent of CCO Holdings and other Restricted Subsidiaries of CCO Holdings and pursuant to the limited liability company agreements of certain Restricted Subsidiaries as such management, mutual services or limited liability company agreements exist on the Issue Date (or, if later, on the date any new Restricted Subsidiary is acquired or created), including any amendment or replacement thereof, provided, that any such new agreements or amendments or replacements of existing agreements is not more disadvantageous to the holders of the Notes in any material respect than such management agreements existing on the Issue Date; and further provided, that such new, amended or replacement management agreements do not provide for percentage fees, taken together with fees under existing agreements, any higher than 3.5% of CCI's consolidated total revenues for the applicable payment period.